Skip to content

 Conflict Modes

-Each project has a conflict_mode setting:
+Each project has a conflict mode setting:

-Real-time Events
+Real-Time Events

 Further Reading